 - In The Legend of Link: Lucky Number 13, an injury inflicted by the Originals cannot be healed by anyone, be they a mortal wizard or the strongest of gods.
 The effects of these permanent injuries also tend to be somewhat... varied.

 - Charon's flesh was stripped away.
 His skeletal body constantly emits poisonous magic that is harmful to mortals and gods alike.

-- Hadrian's body wasn't damaged, but instead he lost the ability to kill.
+- Hadrian's body wasn't damaged but instead, he lost the ability to kill.

 - Link lost his right eye and left arm, which were replaced with look-alikes made out of dark magic.
-They function just as well as... well, the originals.
+They function just as well as... well as, the originals.
 Notably, even after acquiring enough power to obliterate the Originals with ease, he still doesn't have the ability to restore the old limbs.

-- In the Bleach fic Hogyoku Ex Machina, this is the ability of Kenpachi's zanpakuto, Shakushi.
+- In the Bleach fic Hogyoku ex Machina, this is the ability of Kenpachi's zanpakuto, Shakushi.

 - In Cosmic Warriors it is the effect of Experiment-D-U-D's golden spear.